hack3rs.ca network-security

 defensive-use-cases

-• $Post-breach or IR credential risk assessment using recovered hash sets.
+• $Post-breach credential risk assessment using hash sets from a compromised system or directory.

-• $Legacy system migration planning where password/hash strength is unknown.
+• $Legacy system migration planning where the password storage algorithm and current strength are unknown.

-• $Security awareness training using controlled examples of weak password patterns.
+• $Security awareness training with controlled examples that show what weak passwords look like to a GPU.

 common-mistakes

-• $Running audits without strict controls for recovered credentials and sensitive outputs.
+• $Running an audit without strict controls over recovered credentials, hash files, and session data.

 expert-habits-for-free-self-study